Golden Knights close in on West with 5-2 win over Kings – KION546

 Anze Kopitar and Vladislav Gavrikov scored for the Kings.

-Los Angeles appeared to strike first, but Quinton Byfield’s goal at 2:33 was challenged by Vegas coach Bruce Cassidy.
+Los Angeles nearly scored first, but Quinton Byfield’s goal at 2:33 was challenged by Cassidy.
 Officials reviewed the play and ruled the Kings were offside.

 Roy’s power-play goal with 8:37 left in the first gave the Knights a 4-0 lead within the first 11:23.